 $ calmjs karma rjs example.package

-This would apply a test advice to the rjs toolchain and invoke it.
+This would apply a test advice to the rjs toolchain runtime and invoke it.
 Normally, before the bundling is done, the tests will be executed against the transpiled sources in the build directory.
+Note that the test advice is also implemented by calmjs.rjs to ensure that this testing workflow is properly integrated.
+Likewise for calmjs.webpack, where its support for webpack is also provided through a similar mechanism such that the following command will execute the tests for the package through the typical webpack method of karma invocation:

 However, for more complicated toolchains and packages this will probably not work, as the generation of these artifacts typically involve extra optional advices that have been added.
 To address that, one may apply the --toolchain-package flag which serves a similar purpose as the --optional-advice flag for certain toolchains.
 For calmjs.rjs, this is necessary.
 The full command may be like so: